Feel free to distribute!

 - Proof of English proficiency (for international students)

-Prospective students should complete the application and all additional application requirements by November 30, 2022 (for fellowship consideration) or by January 15, 2023 (for graduate assistantships consideration).
 More information can be found here.
-In addition to the online application to Ohio State, prospective students interested in joining PermaGRoup are encouraged to email the application package (in a single bookmarked PDF file in that order) to Dr. Min Liew two weeks before the deadline.
-Please use the following subject line in the email: PhD_Fall2023_LastName_FirstName_AffiliatedInstitution.
+In addition to the online application to Ohio State, prospective students interested in joining PermaGRoup are encouraged to email their CVs and transcripts to Dr. Min Liew.
+Please use the following subject line in the email: PhD_SemesterYear_LastName_FirstName_AffiliatedInstitution.

 About the Principal Investigator: